RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 Testing frameworks give you a lot of power over how your code behaves.
 One example is mocks, a particularly powerful tool in a testing framework.
 While sometimes necessary in order to not test implementation details, mocks give you the power to assume that a method will always return a specific result.
 But what if the method you're mocking changes?
 This could lead to a situation where you have a passing test, but the unit under test is actually failing.

-It's very easy to just mock everything, without regard for this possibility.
-And this could lead to a test that gives you *false* confidence - which has the potential to be even worse than none at all.
+In this case, you now have a test that gives you *false* confidence - which has the potential to be even worse than none at all.

 It's important to know if your tests serve a purpose.
 You must ask yourself, **does this test have value?**
 If you can't verbally say what it's testing, how it will prevent issues, and how it will remain resilient, you should reconsider your approach.
-It's clear that testing is important, but it's also clear that it must be done well to be effective.
+It's clear that testing is important, and that it must be done well to be effective.
-And it's also clear that doing it well is hard.
+But it's also clear that doing it well is hard.

 As I researched, I realized that this is a topic with a lot of layers, a lot of opinions, and a lot of unanswered questions.
 And that's probably why I found it frustrating in the first place.
 Because experts can be wrong, group-think exists, and pressure to write tests is high.